 By teaching yourself, you will be much more closely attuned to your needs and desires.
 In a class, you may go with the pack.

 Since you’re out there alone, this is your chance to figure out when your different techniques are most effective for you.

 Having a routine is important, so it’s worth some time and effort to develop a routine that works.

 My first coffee of the day has always been important to me, but never more than when I incorporated it into my morning French routine.
 I would listen to a podcast every morning.
 I would get ready for work, eat breakfast, pour myself a cup of coffee and sit down in front of my computer.
 I would listen to the podcast and follow the transcript as I sipped my coffee.
 The podcasts were often related to news items, so this was my version of the morning paper.
 I came to appreciate them as a peaceful and invigorating part of my day.
 I never thought of this process as studying — what a luxury!

 If you like podcasts, you’ll also like our FluentU iOS app.
-It lets you learn real French through real-world videos like music videos, movie trailers, news, and inspiring talks.

 Don’t just make time for French, make your time French!